How I Created a Particle Clock and Won the #FlutterClock Challenge

 Adding Layers With Flutter Widgets

-Up until this point, everything was drawn using a single CustomPainter widget.
-The clock looked fine, but it was hard to tell the time.
-Also, the background was a single color and looked plain boring.
+Up to this point, everything was drawn using a single CustomPainter widget.
+The clock looked okay but telling time was tricky.
+Plus, the background was a single, plain color—yawn.

-Flutter is great for building complex layouts.
-It’s a toolkit for user interfaces, after all.
-To stack a bunch of widgets on top of each other, you just wrap them in a Stack widget.
-The particle clock ended up with a scene widget responsible for building 3 main layers:
+Flutter shines when it comes to building complex layouts.
+It’s a UI toolkit, after all!
+To layer widgets on top of each other, you just wrap them in a Stack.
+The particle clock ended up with a scene widget that builds three main layers:

-1. Background - a Stack with a CustomPaint widget drawing randomized shapes of different colors and painting styles, and a BackdropFilter with a blur effect applied to it.
+1. Background - a Stack containing a CustomPaint widget that draws randomized shapes in various colors and painting styles, plus a BackdropFilter applying a blur effect.

 2. Clock Face - a Stack with two CustomPaint widgets: